huy005/job-hunting/README.md

 "You have been logged out!!!" shown
 ![img_11.png](img_11.png)

-7/Recruiter's and Company's Info Update
+7/Recruiter's and Company's New Info
 Update recruiter's and company's Info by filling the form
 From main homepage, click "Personal Info" and choose one of 2 choices respectively
-Upload company's logo or user's image (After uploading images, click Update Button before submitting.)
+Upload company's logo or user's image
 Validation for each field(in progress)
 ![img_15.png](img_15.png)
 ![img_12.png](img_12.png)